Winter-flowering shrubs to plant in fall – 12 beautiful choices to uplift your yard for colder months

 • Best for: Large, easy-care shrubs

-Mahonias are well-suited to both coastal and inland west coast regions, says Ward, adding that they perform well in the shade.
+Mahonias are one of the best winter flowers.
+They're well-suited to both coastal and inland west coast regions, adding that they perform well in the shade.
 They offer clusters of vibrant, yellow flowers with a delicate, lily-of-the-valley-like scent and spiky, evergreen leaves.

 Note that some varieties flower in spring or fall, so double-check before you buy if you're specifically looking for winter blooms.
-Give them plenty of space to grow and remember to mulch them to help them flourish.
+This Soft Caress Mahonia from Nature Hills offers bright blooms in fall and winter.

 8. Camellia